 }

-, which will cut your execution time even further; for example, it gave me 3.1416448 in a little over 1 second.
+How does it perform?
+On the same computer, it gave me 3.1415122 in less than a second and a half, and 3.1416738 on the second run.
+Depending on the version of Go you have, you could replace math/rand with math/rand/v2, which will cut your execution time even further; for example, it gave me 3.1416448 in a little over 1 second.
 If I wanted to use more points, therefore increasing the precision, I could use 1 billion points for example; one result was 3.141558076 and it took almost 11 seconds.

 I don’t love this outcome…!

 I really don’t.
 That was too much effort that didn’t bring me much closer to π than 22÷7.
-Going forward, if I want to use π, I could use math.pi
+Going forward, if I want to use π, I could use math.pi on my Python programs or, if I really wanted precision, I could head over to ClickCalculators.com and get 1,000 digits.

 At the least, I brought you the Monte Carlo experiments, which you might find valuable.